clearlinux/clear-linux-documentation/source/clear_containers.rst

 customer images.
 These customer images would generally be mapped into the client via the host filesystem using :abbr:`9p (Plan 9 9p remote filesystem protocol)`, :abbr:`DAX (Direct Access)` or other filesystem and virtual device interfaces.
-These customer images could for example:
+These customer images could, for example:

 * Mount a new subtree containing a payload and execute it.
 * Mount a new subsystem and chroot to it for contained execution.